 Roasted Squash Soup with Maple-Glazed Bananas

-Every year around this time, I get a craving for butternut squash soup.
-I’ve tried plenty good recipes for this fall-themed soup over the years, but this one sounded rather unique to me.
+You can always count on Food & Wine to share some unique recipes, and this recipe for Roasted Squash Soup with Maple-Glazed Bananas is definitely not an exception.
+I’ve tried plenty good recipes for this fall-themed soup over the years, but this recipe sounded rather interesting to me.
 Bananas added to the soup?
 I’m all for being adventurous, so I gave it a shot.
 Added crème fraîche and cinnamon are mixed into a roasted butternut squash and thinned out with water, resulting in a very thick and creamy, sweet-tasting soup.
 The bananas are tossed in maple syrup and pecans and act as a garnish for the soup along with a pinch of greens.
-The outcome: It was just what I was hoping it would be… a unique twist on butternut squash soup.
-The sweet flavor of the roasted squash worked well with the sweet banana, and the pecans added an unexpected crunch to the soup.
-Food & Wine recommends a wine pairing of an off-dry Riesling, such as the vibrant, peachy 2007 Chateau Ste.
-Michelle Cold Creek (and I agree).

 Ingredients: